Prince du sang: Legitimised royal offspring

-Also the child would be referred to as Légitimé de Bourbon; such as Marie Anne légitimée de Bourbon, mademoiselle de Blois daughter of Louis XIV and Louise de La Vallière.
+Also the child would be referred to as Légitimé de Bourbon or de France.
+The feminine version of this is Légitimée de Bourbon or de France.
+Notable examples such as Marie Anne légitimée de Bourbon, mademoiselle de Blois daughter of Louis XIV and Louise de La Vallière.
 Her full brother was Louis de Bourbon, later given the title of comte de Vermandois.

 Orléans-Longueville

 The branch of the ducs de Longueville, extinct in 1672 (1694), bore the surname d'Orléans, as legitimised descendants of Jean, bâtard d'Orléans, the natural son of a Valois prince who held the appanage of Orléans before the Bourbons did.
 Non-legitimised natural children of royalty took whatever surname the king permitted, which might or might not be that of the dynasty.

 Children born out of wedlock to a French king or prince were never recognised as fils de France.
 However, if they were legitimised, the king might raise them to a rank just below or even equivalent to that of a prince du sang.